dechamps/audiotools/README.md

 		--sample-rate-hz=48000 --taps=63 --print-sox-fir) gain -5.6 \
 	trim 1 -1 stats
 ```

+Note: the purpose of the highpass filter is to remove any DC offset, which can
+wreak havoc in this measurement.

 Note: `trim 1 -1` removes invalid data at the beginning and end of the signal
 that is caused by filter discontinuities.
 This invalid data can throw off the